 The International Union for the Conservation of Nature (IUCN) publishes the IUCN Red List of Threatened Species.
 This list identifies and helps determine if a species of plant, wildlife, or bird are threatened or at risk of extinction.

 The IUCN Red List is used for scientific research to inform policies, influence fund allocations, and guide conservationists’ planning.
 The Red List is also used to improve decision-making, help students, and help research health and medicine.

 I often look at the IUCN Red List for my research on this site, which helps me in my daily job.
 I wondered who else uses the Red List and what they use it for.
 What I found made me appreciate the work they put into the list even more.

 Why Is The IUCN Red List Important?

 Without the Red List, many animals or plants would have disappeared from the face of the earth without anyone even noticing.

 The Red List is a rich source of information on various species, including their habitats, distribution, and the speed of decline in recent years.
-It also covers the remaining individuals’ population, their ecological requirements, and the chances they might vanish completely over the next 100 years.
+It also covers the remaining individuals’ population, their ecological requirements, and the chances they might vanish over the next 100 years.

-A thorough assessment is done to ensure that all the species put on the Red List belong there.
-Evaluation results are reviewed by a team of experts who then agree if a certain plant or animal species should be included on the Red List.
+A thorough assessment is done to ensure that all the species on the Red List belong there.
+Evaluation results are reviewed by experts who agree if a particular plant or animal species should be included on the Red List.

 The Red List consists of various categories.
-There are categories for extinct, threatened, and for lower risk.
+There are categories for extinct, threatened, and lower risk.
 The species are further classified based on their population, geographical distribution, rate of decline, and distribution disintegration.

 What Are The Groups On The IUCN Red List?